manooi/virtualbox-smb/README.md

 # VM SMB
-Spin up vm in virtualbox, and use it to run smb server.
+This repository provides a guide to spinning up a virtual machine (VM) in VirtualBox and configuring it to run an SMB (Samba) server.
+The SMB server allows file sharing between systems over a network.
+Follow the steps to set up VirtualBox Guest Additions, configure shared folders, and run an SMB server on your VM.

+## Features:
+- Install and configure VirtualBox Guest Additions for better VM integration.
+- Set up a shared folder between the host and VM using VirtualBox.
+- Install and configure an SMB server for network file sharing from the VM.

+## Instructions:

-## 1. Install Guest Additions
+### 1. Install Guest Additions
 - Download `VBoxGuestAdditions_7.1.0.iso`

 - In the bottom right corner, mount the CD.